Investors are unfazed about the government shutdown. Here's how stocks have fared during previous closures.

 "Government shutdowns are inconvenient and messy, but there is little evidence that they have a significant impact on the economy," said Scott Helfstein, head of investment strategy at investment firm Global X, in a report.

-With Wall Street shrugging off the headlines, the S&P 500 closed up 0.3% on Wednesday, topping the all-time high it set last week.
+With Wall Street shrugging off the headlines on Wednesday, the S&P 500 closed up 0.3%, topping the all-time high it set last week.
 The blue-chip Dow Jones Industrial Average also finished in record territory.

 Why this time could be different

 The caveat?
 History is a guide — not a guarantee that events will follow the same script.
-The political dynamics shaping the latest meltdown in Congress obviously differ from previous eras, making it hard to predict how long the latest shutdown will last.
+The political dynamics driving the latest meltdown in Congress obviously differ from those that shaped previous eras, making it hard to predict how long the latest shutdown will last.
 An impasse lasting a month or more would fuel market uncertainty and could shake investor confidence, according to Wall Street analysts.

 "Right now uncertainty is picking up again with new tariffs announced last week, and this just adds to it, which can paralyze growth for the foreseeable future," economist Daniel Altman and author of newsletter High Yield Economics, told CBS News.
 "It makes it harder for stocks to continue rising if nobody knows what the fiscal picture is going to be like for the next year."